 Applying this principle to specific contemplated bail-in or bail-out measures will often yield helpful guidance for policymakers.
 For example, maximising the effectiveness of a bail-in measure suggests that a global moratorium on the enforcement of creditors' claims is better than contract-specific 'solutions' such as the freezing of rental payments.
 A global moratorium provides the more wide-ranging 'solution'.
+At the same objectives of the Treaties."

-At the same time, not going beyond what is necessary, as required under the principle of proportionality, suggests that facilitating private (re-)negotiations is better than imposing a specific outcome, such as a (partial) write-down.
+86 See. for example.
+Article 5(4) of the 'Treaty on European Union' in the EU: "Under the principle of proportionality, the content and form of Union action shall not exceed what is necessary to achieve the time, not going beyond what is necessary, as required under the principle of proportionality, suggests that facilitating private (re-)negotiations is better than imposing a specific outcome, such as a (partial) write-down.
 Hence, if a global moratorium/stay suffices to deal with the cash flow problems of pandemic-stricken firms, it is to be preferred compared to more intrusive measures, such as mandated write-downs.
 This is of course a 'big if'.
-Given that in a lockdown jurisdiction multiple sectors will sustain significant losses in revenue which cannot be recovered, some assumption of their liabilities (as in a furlough scheme for employees' claims) or write down will usually be the relevant choice.
+Given that in a lockdown jurisdiction multiple sectors will sustain significant losses in revenue which cannot be recovered, some assumption of their liabilities (as in a furlough scheme for employees' claims) or write-down will usually be the relevant choice.
 If debt overhang problems are to be avoided, bail-out assistance that is structured as a loan, rather than as a grant, may have to be written down, and quickly.